Andrew32A/365-days-of-coding/README.md

 - Made 112 repositories
 - Total of 2,053 contributions
-- Achieved 10 stars across all repos
+- Achieved a total of 10 stars across all repos
 - Landed 2 internships, one at [Campus Dive](https://campusdive.com/) as a Full Stack SWE and one at [Sisu VR](http://www.sisuvr.com/) as a Unity VR SWE
 - Took ~12 classes per semester to help graduate as soon as possible
 - Maintained a 4.0 GPA in my first year of college and am on the Dean's List